 Bringing the Goals of the Peace Corps Home for the 60th Anniversary

 My experience as a Peace Corps Volunteer informed my decision to found Idealist Consulting.
 Serving in Ukraine, I witnessed firsthand the digital divide between those in the world with ready access to the internet and those without.
 But after coming home, I understood that this divide extended past access to technology into tech education and comprehension.
-This observation shaped Idealist Consulting’s methodology and our focus on client success.
+This observation has shaped how we work and our focus on client success.
 We believe an organization’s success depends not only on the solutions you choose but on the education needed to adopt that technology.

 The Peace Corps and its values inform who Idealist Consulting’s ideal clients are and how they engage the world.
-And at the sixtieth anniversary of the Peace Corps, I want to call out the agency’s goals and how organizations in the U.S. should embrace these goals at home.
+As we celebrate the sixtieth anniversary of the Peace Corps, I want to call out the agency’s goals and how organizations in the U.S. can embrace these goals at home.

 60 Years of the Peace Corps

 March of 2021 marks the sixtieth anniversary of the Peace Corps, and today the agency holds a distinctive place in the American consciousness.